| Course

 me to dominate discussion or to assume a hierarchical position that takes

+power from the learners.
 I also used blogging software in

 this class and the students used their weblogs to document the